moghadasinia/pythonCodes/README.md

 # pythonCodes
-this repository includes my small python codes
+this repository includes some small python codes I wrote for practice or solving small problems I have recently started learning python